Contact us

 Staying up to date with the sector whilst navigating the evolving landscape of fire safety is essential for ensuring the safety of your buildings.
-As of 1st October 2023, several regulatory changes are now in force for Responsible Persons (RPs) under Section 156 of the Building Safety Act 2022.
-These changes amend the Regulatory Reform (Fire Safety) Order 2005, the main piece of fire safety legislation in England and Wales, with the most significant updates altering the duties of the RP.
+As of 1st October 2023, several changes to fire regulations are now in force for Responsible Persons (RPs) under Section 156 of the Building Safety Act 2022.
+These are the latest changes that amend the Regulatory Reform (Fire Safety) Order 2005, the main piece of fire safety legislation in England and Wales, with the most significant updates altering the duties of the RP.
+It's crucial that you manage and maintain your fire safety practices in alignment with the relevant and most up-to-date regulations to ensure compliance.
 To quickly recap, the Building Safety Act 2022 will help people be and feel safer in their homes, and will change the way buildings are designed, constructed, and managed.

-As part of Phase 3 of the Fire Safety Reform Programme, Section 156 sets out the new legal duties for RPs include the following:
+As part of Phase 3 of the Fire Safety Reform Programme, Section 156 sets out the new legal duties for RPs, including the following:

 Increased requirements to record Fire Risk Assessments (FRA) and fire safety arrangements are high on the radar with the new changes.
 RPs must keep records of all aspects of fire safety, recording their fire safety arrangements in full.
 This includes a suitable and sufficient FRA and sharing information with residents in multi-occupied buildings about the individual who undertook the FRA.
 This shifts from previous practices when the requirement of a written FRA only applied to certain circumstances and only required the significant findings to be recorded.